 For further guidance, check out the best HRIS systems on the market today.

 Human Capital Management (HCM) is similar to HRIS with a strategic focus on the management of employees.

 - Small/Medium Enterprise (SME): Eddy (From $8 per employee/per month).

 Eddy is highly-rated for managing all things HR.

 - Enterprise: Ascentis (From $16 per employee, per month).

 Ascentis centers on companies with between 100 and 2,500 employees, with a focus on healthcare, manufacturing, and business staffing needs.

-Read the 11 Best HCM Software Vendors of 2023 for more guidance when it comes to which system is best for you.
+Take a look at our list covering the Best HCM Software Vendors for more guidance when it comes to which system is best for you.